 On an APS-C (1.5x FOVCF) camera, the full frame angle of view equivalent will be 42-112.5mm.
 This APS-C range is lacking from a wide-angle perspective, certainly impacting landscape use, but the standard focal lengths are covered and the long end becomes considerably more attractive, especially for portraiture.

-As of review time, very few zoom lenses have a maximum aperture opening wider than this one, only one of those covers most of this lens' focal length range, and a wide aperture is a big feature advantage this lens holds.
+As of review time, very few zoom lenses have a maximum aperture opening wider than this one, only one of those covers most of this lens's focal length range, and a wide aperture is a big feature advantage this lens holds.

 Wide apertures are useful for stopping action, both that of the subject and that of the camera, in low light levels while keeping ISO settings low.
 While having an f/2.8 aperture may not be greatly advantageous from ISO and shutter speed perspectives when photographing under bright light (daylight for example), the story is different in low light scenarios.